slingamn/namespaced-openvpn/README.md

     up /path/to/seal_unseal_gateway
     down /path/to/seal_unseal_gateway

 The other privacy issues have relatively standard mitigations.
-To wit, route injection can be mitigated by using only trusted DHCP servers (e.g., trusted residential gateways), IPv6 leaks can be mitigated by disabling IPv6 (`sysctl -w net.ipv6.conf.all.disable_ipv6=1`), DNS leaks can be mitigated by ensuring that no LAN nameservers appear in `/etc/resolv.conf`, and asymmetric routing attacks can be mitigated by using only trusted DHCP servers.
+To wit, route injection can be mitigated by using only trusted DHCP servers (e.g., trusted residential gateways), IPv6 leaks can be mitigated by disabling IPv6 (`sysctl -w net.ipv6.conf.all.disable_ipv6=1`), DNS leaks can be mitigated by ensuring that no LAN nameservers appear in `/etc/resolv.conf`, and asymmetric routing attacks can be mitigated with the `rp_filter` sysctl.

 ## Caveats